Table of Contents

 Liberalism:

-The Indian Constitution reflects liberal values such as the rule of law, individual rights and representative democracy.
-The Indian state is modeled on liberal principles, with a strong emphasis on secularism, freedom of speech and equality before the law.
+The Indian Constitution reflects liberal values such as the rule of law, individual rights, and representative democracy.
+The Indian state is based on liberal principles, with an emphasis on secularism, freedom of expression, and equality before the law.

 Marxism:

-Marxist thought has had a significant influence in India, particularly in states like West Bengal, Kerala, Tripura, where communist parties have governed.
-Marxist critiques of capitalism resonate in dissections about economic inequality and social justice in India.
+Marxist ideology has had a strong influence in India, especially in states such as West Bengal, Kerala, and Tripura, where communist parties have ruled.
+Marxist critique of capitalism resonates with India’s dissent about economic inequality and social justice.

 Anarchism:

-While anarchism has not been a dominant force in Indian politics, Gandhian philosophy, with its emphasis on non-violence, self-reliance, and skepticism of the state, shares some anarchist principles.
-The Gandhian approach to village self-governance (Gram Swaraj) reflects anarchist ideals of decentralized power.
+While anarchism has not been a major force in Indian politics, Gandhian philosophy, with its emphasis on nonviolence, self-reliance, and suspicion of the state, shares some anarchist principles.
+The Gandhian approach to village self-governance (gram swaraj) reflects anarchist ideals of decentralized power.

 Conservatism: